Contextualising-Email-Archives/discovery-tool/Heroku_webapp/Readme.md

 11. Click on 'Simple Search' (In this version, advanced search i.e Advanced Search is not included)
 12. The search will take sometime depending on the groups you have added.
 13. You may check whether search is done by clicking on the check results periodically.
-14. A list of 25 results will be displayed when search is done.
+14. A list of up to 25 results will be displayed when search is done (image2.png).
+Each email result is clickable.
-15. Once, search is completed, you can click on the plot time line and word cloud for the given search phrase.
+15. Once, search is completed, scroll down the results to see the button to view time plot and word cloud.
+You can click on the plot time line and word cloud for the given search phrase (as shown in image3.png).
 15a.
 The time plot shows the usage of the phrase on the time line and wordcloud shows all relevant words used in those mails to aid your analysis

+#How to run this webapp from heroku
+1. Create a heroku login account
+2. Upload the sourcecode to heroku
+3.